 Public use of e-cigarettes is currently not regulated by the FDA and they are used by millions of Americans.
 Vaping by middle and high school students who previously had not used a tobacco product has tripled since 2011.
 The bottom line on vaping is that while it is perceived as safe by most users, there is no scientific evidence to support their safety.

 Drs.
-Finlay and Anderson can offer encouragement for quitting a smoking habit and discuss the long term health benefits, including a whiter, healthier smile!
+Finlay and Lim can offer encouragement for quitting a smoking habit and discuss the long term health benefits, including a whiter, healthier smile!